 How do I find out about possible fellowships?

-One of the most comprehensive resources for exploring and locating public interest fellowship opportunities is the on-line Public Service Law Network (PSLawNet).
-PSLawNet provides excellent general information on applying for fellowships -- including "dos" and "don'ts" -- as well as a comprehensive list of fellowships and a calendar of application deadlines.
-In addition, the Law School's Job Bank often has postings for fellowship opportunities (instructions for accessing the Job Bank).
+One of the most comprehensive resources for exploring and locating public interest fellowship opportunities is the on-line PSJD.org.
+PSJD provides excellent general information on applying for fellowships -- including "dos" and "don'ts" -- as well as a comprehensive list of fellowships and a calendar of application deadlines.
+In addition, the Law School's Job Bank often has postings for fellowship opportunities.

-If, after reviewing these resources, you are interested in developing an application, we encourage you to make an appointment with Trisha Fillbach, Public Interest Law Advisor in the Career Services Office, who specializes in advising students on judicial clerkships, public interest opportunities and fellowships (email@example.com).
-Once you have decided on a fellowship or fellowships, Trisha is happy to review your application materials and give you suggestions and feedback.
+If, after reviewing these resources, you are interested in developing an application, we encourage you to make an appointment with Megan Heneke, Director in the Office of Career & Professional Development, who advises students regarding public interest opportunities and fellowships (firstname.lastname@example.org).
+Once you have decided on a fellowship or fellowships, Emily is happy to review your application materials and give you suggestions and feedback.
 In addition, many Law School alumni have obtained prestigious public interest fellowships, and are happy to offer you insight and advice as you begin the application process.

 Some fellowships require me to design my own project -- how do I start?

-A number of the major fellowships provide funding for you to create your own project at an organization of your choice (for more information about project-based fellowships, click here).
+A number of the major fellowships provide funding for you to create your own project at an organization of your choice.
 Before you begin to develop your project, however, you should engage in self-assessment by asking yourself some questions, developed by former Skadden Fellow Vicky Selkowe ('03), to help you focus and organize your thoughts: